Championship Soccer Stadium

 Championship Soccer Stadium is a 5,500 seat soccer-specific stadium at the Orange County Great Park in Irvine, California.
-The stadium serves as the permanent home of Orange County SC of the second tier USL Championship league after the club began its existence relocating to various stadiums within the county.
-Championship Soccer Stadium is publicly owned by the city of Irvine and is operated by the Great Park.
+The stadium serves as the permanent home of Orange County SC of the second tier USL Championship soccer league, and one of multiple homes for Major League Rugby's California Legion.
+Championship Soccer Stadium is publicly owned and operated by the City of Irvine.

+Opened in 2017 and renovated in 2026, the stadium will serve as the base camp United States Men's National Team for the 2026 FIFA World Cup.
 The stadium features locker rooms, concession stands, a specialized fan experience area, and a box office, as well as run on only renewable energy.
-The facility has been credited with aiding and accelerating Orange County SC's youth development.
+The facility has been credited with aiding and accelerating Orange County and the surrounding Southern Californian area's youth development in soccer.